-This is all true of the 1975 Helsinki Final Act.26 The principle of the inviolability of borders drawn after the Second World War was violated by the very fact of the dissolution of the Soviet Union.
+This is all true of the 1975 Helsinki Final Act.
+26 The principle of the inviolability of borders drawn after the Second World War was violated by the very fact of the dissolution of the Soviet Union.
 This was followed

-24 Ilan Shor (or Şor) (b.
+Ilan Shor (or Şor) (b.
 1987) is a Moldovan politician and businessman of Jewish origin and leader of the party bearing the same name.
 In 2017, he was sentenced to 7.5 years in prison for 'a \$1 billion theft' from Moldova's banking system.
 Shor fled the country.
 In 2020, he was put on an international wanted list.
-25 Pavlo Lazarenko (b.
+Pavlo Lazarenko (b.
 1953) is a Ukrainian politician; he was Prime Minister of Ukraine in 1996-1997.
-He was accused of corruption and fled to the US, where he was sentenced to nine years in prison and find to the US. fined \$10 million for extortion, money laundering, and wire fraud.
+He was accused of corruption and fled to the US, where he was sentenced to nine years in prison and find the priliting for action and the principle of the party of the par fined \$10 million for extortion, money laundering, and wire fraud.

-26 The 1975 Helsinki Final Act nailed down the political and territorial outcome of the Second World War.
+The 1975 Helsinki Final Act nailed down the political and territorial outcome of the Second World War.